 I take a couple of vitamins and supplements “daily”.
-I put that in quotes because I’m pretty inconsistent with it and kind of just take them when I remember.
+I put that in quotes because I’m pretty inconsistent with it and I kind of just take them when I remember to.
 I’m going to start making sure to take them everyday.
 My daily vitamins include a probiotic, prenatal vitamin, and a dropper of elderberry syrup.
-I’ve linked my favorite prenatal vitamin, elderberry gummies, and probiotic in the “amazon” link!

 Stretching is something that everyone can benefit from.
 Stretching can make you more flexible and less likely to injure yourself and it further helps with detoxifying the body.
 Add in some deep breathing and we’re in business, baby!
 Bonus points if you accomplish these while outside and getting fresh air.